 All eyes are focused on Washington DC and the government shutdown.
 The stalemate in Congress over funding Obamacare is ballooning into an even larger and more contentious squabble over raising the debt ceiling.

-Even though we fully expect the nation's borrowing limit to be increased once again, the government shutdown and political theater surrounding it is focusing investors' attention on the nation's debt crisis – and that figures to ultimately be bullish for precious metals.
+Even though we fully expect the nation's borrowing limit to be increased once again, the government shutdown and political theater surrounding it are focusing investors' attention on the nation's debt crisis – and that figures to ultimately be bullish for precious metals.

 The shutdown is also providing ideal cover for the Federal Open Market Committee (FOMC) to put off all serious talk of "tapering" at its meeting scheduled for the end of the month.
 Government economic data, including last week's key report on September employment, will be delayed until bureaucrats at the Bureau of Labor Statistics (BLS) return to work.